 - All WP files and data are free of errors, optimized and backed up,

-- All WordPress software, plugins and themes are up-to-date,
+- All themes, plugins and software components are up-to-date,

 - etc …

-A full WordPress site maintenance routine looks like this …
+A proper WP site maintenance routine looks like this …

-Again, we cannot stress enough how important it is to maintain your WP website backed up and up-to-date.
-WordPress maintenance is not hard or time-consuming, but it must be done to ensure the security of your website or blog.
-If you don’t want to learn how to do WP site maintenance yourself, pay someone to do it but make sure it gets done.
+Again, we cannot stress enough how vitally important it is to maintain your WordPress website frequently backed up and up-to-date.
+WordPress site maintenance is not hard to do or time-consuming, but it must be done to ensure the security of your website or blog.
+If you don’t want to learn how to do WordPress maintenance yourself, get someone else to do it but make sure it gets done.
 Backing up your site is the next most important thing you must do after making sure that you still have a pulse!

-If you don’t want to perform manual backups, there are many plugins you can use.
-You can read about a WordPress backup plugin that can fully automate your site backups here: Backup, Duplicate & Protect Your WP Websites And Blogs With Backup Creator WordPress Plugin
+If you don’t want to back up your site manually, there are a number of WordPress plugins you can use.
+Learn about a WordPress backup plugin that can fully automate your site backups here: Back Up, Copy And Keep Your WordPress Websites And Blogs Protected With Backup Creator WordPress Plugin

 Security Measure #3 – Make Sure That Your Username Is Not “Admin”

-The brute force botnet attack on WordPress sites was mostly an attempt to compromise website administrator panels and gain access to the site by exploiting WordPress installations that used “admin” as the username.
+the worldwide brute-force attack on WordPress sites was mostly an attempt to compromise website admin panels and gain access to sites by exploiting sites with “admin” as their user name.

-For reasons of website security, avoid installing WordPress sites with the username admin.
-This is the first thing hackers will test.
-If your site’s user name is admin, change it immediately.
+For reasons of website security, don’t set up a WordPress site with the username “admin”.
+This is the first area of potential vulnerability hackers will test.
+If your blog’s username is admin, then change this immediately.

-We have created a detailed step-by-step tutorial for admin users that shows you how to change your username here: Changing Your WP Admin User Name To A More Secure User Name
+We have created a simple step-by-step tutorial for WordPress admin users that shows you how to change your username here: Changing Your WordPress Admin User Name To A Different User Name

-A “brute force” attack occurs when malicious software continually and persistently tries to guess the right combination of characters in a username and password that will give the hacker entry to your site.
+A “brute force” attack occurs when malicious software persistently tries to guess the right username and password characters that will unlock your website.

-Unless you put some measure in place to block the brute-force attack (see further below for a couple of effective suggestions for doing this), the “bot” will just persist in attacking your site until it eventually “cracks” the code.
+Unless you put some measure in place to block the brute force attack from happening (see further below for a couple of effective suggestions for doing this), the “bot” will just keep attacking your site until it eventually “cracks” the code.

-Passwords that are easy to guess, therefore, make very easy targets for botnets.
-Make sure that you change your password to something that is at least 8 characters long, with upper and lowercase letters, and “special” characters (%^#$@&*).
+Weak passwords, therefore, become very easy targets for brute-force attacks.
+Make sure that you change your password to something containing at least eight characters long, with upper and lowercase letters, and add a few “special” characters (^%$#&@*).

-If you have trouble coming up with strong passwords or feel reluctant to set up different passwords for all your online logins, then use a password software tool like Roboform …
+If you have trouble coming up with strong passwords or are reluctant to set up different passwords for all of your online logins, then use a password management program like Roboform …

-For a simple step-by-step tutorial created especially for non-technical WP admin users on how to change your admin password, go here: What To Do If You Need To Reset WordPress Passwords
+For a simple tutorial created especially for WordPress admin users on how to change your password, go here: Changing Your WordPress Password

-Security Measure #5 – Prevent The wp-config.php File From Being Found
+Security Measure #5 – Protect Your wp-config.php File

-If a hacker breaks into your WordPress website, they will normally search for your wp-config.php file, because this is the file that contains important information about your site’s database, security keys, etc. Getting access to this information would allow a hacker to change anything in your database, create a user account, upload files and take control of your site.
+If a hacker breaks into your WordPress website, they will look for your wp-config.php file, because this file contains important information about your site’s database, security keys, etc. Getting access to this information would allow a hacker to change anything in your database, create a user account, upload files and take control of your site.

-To protect your WordPress site from being attacked and even being used as part of a bot net, therefore, prevent your wp-config.php file from being easily accessible.
+In order to protect your WordPress site from attacks and even being used as part of a bot net, therefore, prevent your wp-config.php file from being easily accessible.
 This requires knowing how to edit database information, move files around in your server and changing access permissions.